Caching in Yii2 and speed comparisons

 Cache Basic Usage

 The cache component class has methods we could use to create, update, get and delete cached data.
-Let us go through a few of the methods are that are commonly used.
+Let us go through a few of the ways that are commonly used.

 Create/Update Cache

-We can create and update cache value using the set() method.
+We can create and update the cache value using the set() method.
 It accepts four arguments:

 - Key